dprabin25/BioShift/README.md

  You can install it through conda.
 Run the following:

  `conda install anaconda::graphviz`

+ If graphviz is not installed from conda then you can install it from terminal:
+  `pip install graphviz`

 ## How to prepare input files
 ### 1. Observed shift